Can I send you my MRI or X-ray for your opinion?

 I’m not a radiologist or orthopedic specialist, so I can’t interpret your scans.

-Plenty of people have things like labral tears, arthritis, or disc issues on their scans—but feel totally fine.
-The problem is, once you get a scan, it’s easy for doctors to blame your pain on what they see, even if it’s not the real cause.
+Once you get a scan, it’s easy for doctors to blame your pain on what they see, even if it’s not the real cause.
+This leads down a road of increasingly invasive and expensive procedures with poor long-term success rates (like surgery).